 - State financial aid such as Cal Grants and Chafee Grants

 You are an AB 540 student, and exempt from paying non-resident enrollment fees, if you meet all of the following criteria:

-- If required, complete an affidavit saying you have filed (or will file when you are eligible to do so) for legal immigration status.
+- If required, complete an AB 540 affidavit saying you have filed (or will file when you are eligible to do so) for an immigration status.

 Please contact Admissions Office to determine if you are AB 540 eligible.